lupapiste/lupapiste/resources/email-templates/en-neighbor.md

 # Hi {{user.firstName}},

-we wanted to remind you that as neighbours of a building site you have been notified that there is an online permit application submitted via Lupapiste service for {{address}}, {{city}}.
+we wanted to remind you that as neighbours of a building site you have been notified that there is an online permit application submitted via Lupapiste service for {{address}}, {{municipality}}.
 At Lupapiste you can take care of permits regarding built environment together with the authorities and other parties of the process.

 You can get more information regarding the project via the link below.
 The link expires in three weeks, {{expires}}.
 If the link doesn't work, copy the address and paste it in your browser's address bar.